kkamankun/developerTae/README.md

 - 🔭 I’m currently working on Kwangwoon Univ.
 Computer Engineering 💻 (2015.03 ~ )
 - 📫 How to reach me: pts322@kw.ac.kr
+- I have a girl friend.
+She is so cute.
+I'm not solo.
+-
 ### Interests

 - BE, Server, MSA